Skip to code content (skip section selection)

 Any member of the ZBA who is absent from three consecutive regularly scheduled board meetings or more than 50 percent of regularly scheduled board meetings held within a calendar year shall be removed from the board by the City Commission in accordance with subsection a above.
 The Chair of the ZBA or the Development Services Director shall notify the Mayor and City Commission if a member qualifies for removal under this subsection.

-Vacancies occurring for reasons other than expiration of terms shall be filled for the period of the unexpired term only, in accordance with the following:

 a.
+Vacancies occurring for reasons other than expiration of terms shall be filled for the period of the unexpired term only.

-A vacancy in the term of a regular voting member shall be filled by the City Commissioner in whose district the appointment originated.
+b.
+A vacancy in the term of a regular voting member or alternate member shall be filled by the City Commissioner in whose district the appointment originated, with approval by resolution of the City Commission.

 D. Chair and Vice-Chair